fed/blog/src/pages/about.md

 inlineHeading: true
 ---

 I'm a software engineer with a keen interest in frontend web development, and I help teams ship clean and maintainable code.

-I enjoy working on large scale web applications, and am particularly interested in accessibility, web components and functional reactive programming.
+This blog is mostly about HTML, CSS and JavaScript, with a bit of a focus on accessibility, browser APIs, web components and functional reactive programming.
+Instead of documenting my learnings somewhere else, I like publishing them on this blog.
+I also typically post half-baked ideas, thoughts, code snippets and resources that I find interesting and useful.
+That's why you might come across some content that's not really polished or thorough.

+I currently work on web accessibility at [Atlassian](https://atlassian.com).

-Feel free to reach out on [Mastodon](https://mas.to/@fed) or flick me an email at [fed@duck.com](mailto:fed@duck.com).
+If you'd like to chat, feel free to reach out on [Mastodon](https://mas.to/@fed) or flick me an [email](mailto:fed@duck.com).